Linked list

 Definition:

-linked list is a linear collection of data elements, in which linear order is not given by their physical placement in memory.
+a linked list is a linear collection of data elements, in which linear order is not given by their physical placement in memory.
 Each pointing to the next node by means of a pointer.
 It is a data structure consisting of a group of nodes which together represent a sequence

 Explanation: